On the Sensitivity of the Lasso to the Number of Predictor Variables: Real Data Analysis

 In their analysis, \citet{bien13} compared the performance of the Lasso with only main effects included in the set of predictors (MEL) to its performance with main effects and all pairwise interactions included (APL).
 Although not the focus of their analysis, we show here that this application demonstrates the sensitivity of the procedure to the number of predictor variables, which can result in deteriorating performance in the absence of strong interaction effects.

 Since the true data-generating mechanism is unknown, we cannot compute the optimal loss ratios for this example.
 As an alternative, to measure deterioration we randomly split the data into a training- and test-set.
-We then fit the Lasso using the training-set and evaluate the predictive performance on the test-set by computing the mean square error (MSE).
-It is important to note that both the numerator and denominator in the MSE ratio include the true error variance, so the loss in estimation precision will be less apparent.
-To exemplify this, Appendix~\ref{app:mse} studies the optimal MSE ratio in the context of the independent predictors example given in Section~\ref{S:indep-pred}.
+We then fit the Lasso using the training-set and evaluate the predictive performance on the test-set by computing the average predictive square error (APSE), which is defined as the average squared error between the values of the dependent variable on the test set and the values predicted by the model fit to the training set.
+We then study the APSE ratio, which compares the optimal APSE for APL to the optimal APSE for MEL.
+It is important to note that both the numerator and denominator in the APSE ratio include additional terms that depend on the noise term, which are not included in the loss.
+Thus, the loss in estimation precision can be less apparent.
+To exemplify this, Appendix~\ref{app:mse} studies the optimal APSE ratio in the context of the independent predictors example given in Section~\ref{S:indep-pred}.

-Figure~\ref{f:ratios_HIV} plots the ratios of the minimum test-set MSE obtained using the APL to that obtained using the MEL based on 20 random splits of the data for each of the six drugs.
+Figure~\ref{f:ratios_HIV} plots the ratios of the minimum test-set APSE obtained using the APL to that obtained using the MEL based on 20 random splits of the data for each of the six drugs.

 For the `3TC' drug, the inclusion of all pairwise interactions results in a dramatic improvement in performance.
 In particular, there are five interactions that are included in all twenty of the selected models: `p62:p69',`p65:p184', `p67:p184', `p184:p215', and `p184:p190'.
 This suggests that there is a strong interaction effect in this example, and that the interactions between these molecular targets are useful for the predicting drug susceptibility.